Employer of Record

 Notice Period and Severance Payment

 Section 28 of the Labor Code allows either party to terminate the contract without cause, provided prior notice (preaviso) is given.
-After three months of employment, if no notice is given, the employee is entitled to receive one month’s salary or a fraction thereof as compensation.
+If the notice is not given when required, the employee is entitled to compensation in lieu of notice equivalent to the salary corresponding to that notice period.

 The notice period varies based on the duration of employment: one week for over three months but less than six months, two weeks for over six months but less than a year, and one month for employment exceeding a year.

 If the termination occurs without justification after three months of service, the employer is obligated to pay severance.
-The severance amount increases with the duration of service, potentially reaching up to twenty-two days per year worked, with a maximum calculation based on eight years, as outlined in the Labor Code.
+The severance amount increases with the duration of service, potentially reaching up to twenty-two days per year worked, with the calculation capped in accordance with the Labor Code.

 Notice Period Calculation